-Are you looking to sell your home in 2017?
+Are you looking to sell your home in 2018?
 Learning everything you can about how the real estate market is likely to go this year is key to giving yourself the best chance at achieving that goal.
 You should always take housing market predictions with a grain of salt – such a vast and complicated thing is never thoroughly understood at any moment.
 Real estate market predictions are always just the best extractions of information we can get now with the given data.
 That being said, you can be good enough to get within the ballpark, so to speak, of what the market will do.
 With a new presidential administration’s housing policy about to kick in, one thing is for certain; there will be changes.
-Everything that was true in 2016 will not remain the same.
+Everything that was true in 2016 and 2017 will not remain the same.

 That much written about group of young adults, the millennials, are well known for not reaching many of the same milestones of life that previously denoted American adulthood.
 The creation of nuclear families and all the big-ticket purchases that went along with that are the kinds of things that lagged with this generation.
 That is looking like it is finally going to change to a degree.
 As the job market has improved the most for people in the millennial age range- you should expect more home purchases among this cohort.